-Victim in Raglan camper-van homicide revealed
+Victim in Raglan campervan homicide revealed as Victorian man Sean McKinnon

 "We're aware of the incident that involved one of our campers in Waikato," she said.

-"We are cooperating with the authorities as the investigation continues and our thoughts are with the family at this time."
+"We are co-operating with the authorities as the investigation continues and our thoughts are with the family at this time."

 Police urge anyone with sightings of the white Toyota van, or anyone who saw any suspicious activity in the Raglan or Gordonton areas during this period to contact Waikato Police on (07) 858 6200 or Crimestoppers anonymously on 0800 555 111.